thomasmortensson/node-police-data/README.md

 - Leaflet added to map div
 - Routes and views set up
 - Static serve folder added

-## TODO

 - Add in open data source
 - Add GET request for open data to node app
-- Combine with Bootstrap (maybe)
+- Combined with Bootstrap

+## TODO

+- More commenting